The Master of Engineering in Mechatronics requires the completion of 96 units, which must consist of:

 |University Elective 6 units||Group 2 Option 6 units||ENGN8170 Group Project 12 units||ENGN8170 Group Project 12 units|

-- A 4-year Bachelor of Engineering, Bachelor of Engineering (Honours) or international equivalent with a minimum GPA of 5.0/7.0 in a cognate discipline
+A Bachelor of Engineering, Bachelor of Engineering (Honours) or international equivalent with a minimum GPA of 5.0/7.0

 Unless otherwise indicated, where an applicant has more than one completed tertiary qualification, ANU will calculate the GPA for each qualification separately.
 ANU will base assessment on the best GPA of all completed tertiary qualifications of the same level or higher.

 For further information on International Tuition Fees see: https://www.anu.edu.au/students/program-administration/fees-payments/international-tuition-fees

 ANU offers a wide range of scholarships to students to assist with the cost of their studies.